GSA/digitalgov.gov/content/posts/2015-10-28-training-series-offers-marketing-tips-for-prizes-challenges.md

 ---
+url: /2015/10/28/training-series-offers-marketing-tips-for-prizes-challenges/
 date: 2015-10-28 1:00:06 -0400
-title: 'Training Series Offers Marketing Tips for Prizes & Challenges'
+title: 'Training Series Offers Marketing Tips for Prizes &#038; Challenges'
 summary: 'Marketing and public education is an essential part of any successful prize competition.
 The good news for federal agencies working with&nbsp;tight budgets is that both can be accomplished without breaking the bank. &ldquo;We have found other ways than spending a lot of money,&rdquo; said Denice Shaw, senior advisor to the Chief Innovation Officer at the'
-authors: [eric-beidel]
+authors:
+  - eric-beidel
 categories:
   - Challenges
 tag: